sunfishcode/basic-text/docs/BasicText.md

  - it consists entirely of a string in Basic Text form, and
  - it is empty or ends with U+A.

-A buffered stream is in Basic Text form iff:
- - it is in Basic Text form

 ### Supplementary definitions

 #### Basic Text non-starter